aturtur/cinema4d-scripts/README.md

 My collection of Python scripts for Maxon Cinema 4D ([@aturtur](https://twitter.com/aturtur)).
 Almost every script is commented to make learning Python scripting in Cinema 4D faster and easier.
 You can find more of Cinema 4D related stuff on my [blog](https://aturtur.com/) e.g. Python Generators, Python Effectors, custom Xpresso setups and so on.

-Latest version: **1.76** _(Released 27.11.2023)_
+Latest version: **1.77** _(Released 25.12.2023)_

 ## Change Log
-**Changes in 1.76**
-- _26.11.2023_ New script: AR_MatSelectPrev
-- _26.11.2023_ New script: AR_MatSelectNext
-- _01.11.2023_ New script: AR_KeysMoveToPlayheadLast
-- _01.11.2023_ New script: AR_KeysMoveToPlayheadFirst
-- _01.11.2023_ New script: AR_KeysDuplicateToPlayheadFlip
-- _01.11.2023_ New script: AR_KeysDuplicateToPlayhead
-- _30.10.2022_ Updated: AR_Dot, Added python tag to keep the name
-- _19.10.2023_ Updated: Many Node Tools scripts updated for Cinema 4D 2024 (fixed deprecation warnings)
-- _31.08.2023_ New script: AR_ImportAuditionMarkers

-**Changes in 1.75**
-- _07.10.2023_ Updated: AR_TagsCloneHierarchy, added tag selection feature
-- _24.09.2023_ Updated: AR_TagsSelect, better logic
-- _24.09.2023_ New script: AR_ImportGaea
-- _24.09.2023_ Bug fix: AR_BakeCam, AR_BakePLA, AR_BakePSR, fixed status bar range
-- _17.09.2023_ Bug fix: AR_AlignNullToPolygon, undo step added
-- _10.09.2023_ Bug fix: AR_SelectPrev, major bug fix
-- _31.08.2023_ Bug fix: AR_AspectRatioGuide, vertical resolution calculation fixed
-- _28.06.2023_ New script: AR_TracksRemove

-**Changes in 1.74**
-- _19.06.2023_ Bug fix: AR_MoGraphToNulls
-- _25.05.2023_ New script: AR_AlignNullToPolygon
-- _25.05.2023_ New script: AR_CameraFocusToNull
-- _25.05.2023_ Updated: AR_OpenRenderFolder, support for Variable Tokens
-- _25.05.2023_ Updated: AR_CycleCameras, support for object selection and Selection object

-**Changes in 1.73**
-- _24.05.2023_ Bug fix: AR_PyTagKeepOnFloor
-- _06.04.2023_ New script: AR_MoGraphToNulls
-- _03.04.2023_ Bug fix: AR_NodeTexToMat

-**Older changes**
-- _01.04.2023_ New script: AR_F@#kUpNodes (2023 April Fools' Day)
-- _28.03.2023_ New script: AR_MatOverride
-- _03.03.2023_ New scripts: AR_StabilizeCamera, AR_AverageLocator, AR_CycleCameras
-- _27.02.2023_ Updated: AR_ViewportColor, More presets, async GeDialog instead of modal
-- _18.02.2023_ Updated: AR_Folder, fixed adopt layer bug
-- _10.01.2023_ New scripts: AR_CameraPlane, AR_ExportUVTex, AR_KeysSetPosX, AR_KeysSetPosY, AR_KeysSetPosZ, AR_KeysSetRotB, AR_KeysSetRotH, AR_KeysSetRotP, AR_KeysSetSclX, AR_KeysSetSclY, AR_KeysSetSclZ
-- _20.11.2022_ Updated: AR_ExportMat, added progress bar
-- _18.11.2022_ Updated: AR_BakeCam, AR_BakePLA, AR_BakePSR, progress bar added, parallel processing
-- _18.11.2022_ Updated: AR_SelectDeepest, AR_SelectDown, AR_SelectNext, AR_SelectPrev, AR_SelectRoot, AR_SelectUp, better support for hotkeys
-- _17.11.2022_ Updated: AR_ExportC4D, AR_ExportOBJ, progress bar
-- _17.11.2022_ Updated: AR_Folder, fixed bug when user cancels picking a custom color
-- _16.11.2022_ Updated: AR_Dot, Added option to change the color
-- _15.11.2022_ Updated: AR_NodeAdd, fixed AOV port
-- _10.11.2022_ Updated: AR_BakeCamera and AR_AspectRatioGuide, support for Redshift Camera object (new in C4D 2023.1.0)
-- _08.11.2022_ Updated: AR_ViewportColor, dialog for presets.
-AR_RandomColors, option to colorize objects with a gradient
-- _02.11.2022_ New script: AR_ColorizeLayersWithGradient
-- _01.11.2022_ New script: AR_ExportMat
-- _24.09.2022_ Updated: AR_TglEnable, support for Insydium NeXus stuff, fixed script name
-- _24.09.2022_ Updated: AR_Dot, darker icon
-- _16.09.2022_ New script: AR_PyTagShowIfActiveCam
-- _16.09.2022_ Updated: AR_DynaMesh, added support for material
-- _16.09.2022_ Updated: AR_Folder, added support for Cinema 4D 2023
-- _23.08.2022_ New script: AR_ViewportColor
-- _19.08.2022_ Updated: AR_PyTagShowIfActive, added option to choose between "Selected" and " Active"
-- _18.08.2022_ Updated: AR_TagsSelect, if tag selection -> search and select that tag type
-- _18.08.2022_ Scripts comeback: AR_RemoveMissingTextureTags, AR_SelectSameColor
-- _18.08.2022_ Updated: AR_Dot, if object selection, create dot null after every selected object
-- _19.05.2022_ New script: AR_NodeTexToMat
-- _06.05.2022_ Updated: AR_NodeAdd, added Change Range node
-- _03.05.2022_ New script: AR_AbsRenderPaths
-- _03.05.2022_ Bug fix: AR_AspectRatioGuide
-- _02.05.2022_ Updated: AR_AspectRatioGuide
-- _02.05.2022_ Major bug fix: AR_OpenRenderFolder
-- _02.05.2022_ New scripts: AR_Dot, AR_PyTagShowGivenFrames
-- _29.04.2022_ New scripts: AR_KeysAlign, AR_KeysValueAdd, AR_KeysValueSub, AR_NodeResize
-- _29.04.2022_ Updated: AR_KeysMoveL, AR_KeysMoveL (saves custom step and sets it as default value), AR_BakePLA
-- _26.04.2022_ New script: AR_OpenProjectFolder
-- _26.04.2022_ Bug fixes: AR_TracksRemap, AR_OpenRenderFolder
-- _25.04.2022_ Minor fix: AR_OpenBugReportsFolder
-- _25.04.2022_ New scripts: AR_DeleteARPrefs, AR_SortABC, AR_SortRandom
-- _22.04.2022_ New script: AR_PyTagShowIfCorrectCam
-- _21.04.2022_ New scripts: AR_FlipIt, AR_PyTagAlignToSpline
-- _20.04.2022_ New script: AR_DynaMesh (requires C4D 26)
-- _15.04.2022_ **Initial version of AR_Scripts for R25**
+**Changes in 1.77**
+- _25.12.2023_ New script: AR_TakeMatte
+- _22.12.2023_ New script: AR_LayerToggle
+- _22.12.2023_ New script: AR_LayerOff
+- _22.12.2023_ New script: AR_LayerOn
+- _20.12.2023_ Updated: AR_RandomColors, Support for C4D 2024 (gradient)
+- _20.12.2023_ Updated: AR_LayerColorizeWithGradient, Support for C4D 2024 (gradient) and name change
+- _14.12.2023_ Updated: AR_ExportMat, Exports with current render settings
+- _09.12.2023_ Updated: AR_CameraPlane, Option to create camera plane that stays on place, but scales (shift)
+- _09.12.2023_ Updated: AR_Reference, Dialog with different options
+- _08.12.2023_ New script: AR_KeysConstantSpeed
+- _24.11.2023_ New script: AR_TakeCamera

+Older change logs are collected in CHANGELOG.md file

 ## How to use
 In this section I go through how you install AR_Scripts to  Cinema 4D.
-These scripts are written for Maxon Cinema 4D 2023.1.0 and Python 3.9.1.
+These scripts are written for **Maxon Cinema 4D 2024.2.0** (usually always the newest version) and Python 3.11.4.
 Scripts are tested using Microsoft Windows 11.
 All of the scripts should be compatible also with Mac OS.
 I'm not writing scripts anymore for older Cinema 4D versions.

 _Use these scripts with your own risk!_